Corrosion rates

 Heated buildings with clean atmospheres like offices, shops, schools and hotels, represent a low corrosivity category and risk, with a very low-carbon steel thickness loss – less than 1.3µm/per year.

-Also in a low risk category and risk with an annual corrosion rate between 1.3µm and 25µm are rural areas, areas with a low level of pollution and the interior of the buildings that are unheated and where condensation may occur (e.g. depots, sports halls).
+Also in a low risk atmospheric corrosivity category and risk with an annual corrosion rate between 1.3µm and 25µm are rural areas, areas with a low level of pollution and the interior of the buildings that are unheated and where condensation may occur (e.g. depots, sports halls).

-corrosion-rates-in-urban-areas-londonCorrosion rates in a medium risk category will be between 25 and 50µm for urban and industrial atmospheres with moderate sulphur dioxide pollution, coastal areas with low salinity, or the interior of production rooms with high humidity and some air pollution (e.g. food processing plants, laundries, breweries, dairies).
+Corrosion rates in a medium risk category will be between 25 and 50µm for urban and industrial atmospheres with moderate sulphur dioxide pollution, coastal areas with low salinity, or the interior of production rooms with high humidity and some air pollution (e.g. food processing plants, laundries, breweries, dairies).

 A corrosion rate between 80 and 200µm will be found in industrial areas with high humidity and aggressive atmosphere and the interior of the buildings that have permanent condensation and high pollution (C5-I category).
+Coastal and offshore areas with high salinity will have a very high corrosion rate ranging from 80 to 200µm.

-Corrosivity category and risk Low carbon steel Thickness Loss (µm)* Examples of typical environments in a temperate climate (informative only)
+Corrosivity category and riskLow carbon steel Thickness Loss (µm)*Examples of typical environments in a temperate climate

 C1